Research and Publication Ethics

 • A list of each author’s role should accompany the submitted paper.
 The contributions of all authors must be described using the Contributor Roles Taxonomy (CRediT; https://credit.niso.org/).

-• Correction of authorship: Any requests for such changes in authorship (adding author(s), removing author(s), or re-arranging the order of authors) after the initial manuscript submission and before publication should be explained in writing to the editor in a letter or email from all authors.
+• Correction of authorship: Any requests for such changes in authorship (adding author(s), removing author(s), or re-arranging the order of authors) after the initial manuscript submission and before acceptance of the paper should be explained in writing to the editor in a letter or email from all authors.
 This letter must be signed by all authors of the paper.
 Each author must complete the copyright assignment.

 • Role of corresponding author: The corresponding author takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process.
 The corresponding author typically ensures that all of the journal’s administrative requirements, such as providing the details of authorship, ethics committee approval, clinical trial registration documentation, and conflicts of interest forms and statements, are properly completed, although these duties may be delegated to one or more coauthors.
 The corresponding author should be available throughout the submission and peer review process to respond to editorial queries in a timely manner and after publication should be available to respond to critiques of the work and cooperate with any requests from the journal for data or additional information or questions about the article.